koksalkapucuoglu/Basic-Django-Blog-Project/README.md

 pip install -r requirements.txt
 ```

-### In this project i have used postgres as a database, change db information in settings with your database information
+### In this project i have used sqlite as a database, change db information in settings with your database information
 ## To migrate the database open terminal in project directory and type
 ```
 python manage.py makemigrations